 The Conventional 97 program charges no such fee.

 The FHA low money down program may be best for short term scenarios for people with average to below average credit.
-Meanwhile, the Conventional 97 program may be better suited for borrowers with better credit and plan to stay in their home for a long time.
+Meanwhile, this Conventional loan program may be better suited for borrowers with better credit and plan to stay in their home for a long time.

 FirstTimeHomeFinancing.com provides a news and information service by offering editorial content related to the housing and mortgage industry.
 This website is not responsible for the accuracy of information or responsible for the accuracy of the rates, APR or mortgage guidelines posted by advertising banks, lenders and brokers.